You know you need to bring water when you’re hiking but do you know how much to drink?

 Best Way to Carry Water When Hiking

 Check out contributor and avid hiker’s Lourdes recommendations below of how she likes to carry water.
 She likes to use a combination of bladders and water bottles.
+I carry my water the same way.
 Here’s why:

 You might be able to find some sort of sleeve that covers the hose and prevents it from freezing but generally, these aren’t a good option in extreme climates.